 Vera Cooper Rubin began her path toward astronomy at ten years old, staring out her north-facing bedroom window at the night sky.
 By fourteen, she’d built her first homemade telescope, and after graduating from high school studied astronomy at Vassar.
 Consider just how rare it was for a woman to make such a choice in the 1940s: not only was Rubin the only astronomy major at her women’s college, she was flatly denied entry to Princeton, her chosen graduate school, because of her gender.
 This was in 1948.
 Princeton did not accept women in their graduate astronomy program until 1975.
 Young Vera’s path was not just unusual, it was practically unheard of.

 Unsurprisingly, Rubin struggled to be taken seriously as a woman astronomer early in her career.
 Her thesis at Cornell, where she was permitted to enroll for a Master’s degree, was met with hostility by her peers.
 Her doctoral work at Georgetown, which argued that galaxies clumped together rather than being randomly distributed through the universe, wasn’t seriously explored for another 20 years after she first published her findings.
 As with so many women who are pioneers in their fields, it wasn’t until much later in her life and career that her early work was revisited with interest and respect.
 Today, Rubin is best-known for helping find the first evidence of dark matter in the universe, confirming that the universe’s mass is made up mostly of matter we cannot see.
-Since 1978, she’s studied more than 200 galaxies.
+Since 1978, she studied more than 200 galaxies.

 Though she is often quoted for saying, "Fame is fleeting.
 My numbers mean more to me than my name," Vera Cooper Rubin's name has become an inspiration to women in science, and her work a north star for them to follow.
+Rubin died in 2016.

 There’s space, and then there’s “space.”
 When Dr. Sheyna Gifford jokes about being the only Jew on Mars, she’s not actually on Mars, she’s on “Mars”: a simulated Martian environment in Hawaii.
 In a 1,700-sq-ft dome on Hawaii's Big Island, Gifford is part of a six-member crew i that is conducting a year-long simulated NASA space mission to Mars.
 They’re testing the practical and logistical issues that accompany such a long, isolating space journey (the return trip alone will take three years!), with the intention of using their findings to advance future missions to the fourth planet from the sun.